 Harassment may include comments about your mannerisms, jokes about your orientation, threats against your person or career, or any other acts that create a hostile work environment.
 While many workers have experienced harassment at work in regard to their sexual orientation, 90% of transgender employees admit they have been harassed.

 In 2013, the Supreme Court struck down the federal Defense of Marriage Act, thereby protecting the states’ rights to define marriage.
 If your company provides benefits to married couples, you are to receive the same benefits as your heterosexual co-workers.

 If you feel you have been discriminated against or harassed in the workplace because of your sexual orientation, you do not have to take it.
-You can consult with the sexual orientation discrimination attorneys at Barrett & Farahany to determine what laws may offer legal protection in your state.
+You can consult with the sexual orientation discrimination attorneys at Barrett & Farahany in Alabama, Georgia, and Illinois to determine what laws may offer legal protection in your state.

 Even if there is no law affecting your employment, you may be able to encourage your employer to cease discriminatory activities and educate others to improve your employment situation.
 You can even file a lawsuit on the basis of a hostile work environment.
 Many cases of discrimination lead to or are symptoms of a hostile work environment.

 For help and to learn more, contact Barrett & Farahany today.